venturelli-marco/TestClassification/README.md

 ## Getting Started

-The problem consist of classify images of shirt into 5 different classes according to the type of sleeves.
+The problem consists in classifying images of shirts into 5 different classes according to the type of sleeves.

 ### Prerequisites